rightjs/rightjs-docs/docs/en/docs/dom/element.md

     show([String effect[, Object options]]) -> Element self

-Shows up the element.
-If a valid effect name was specified and the {Fx}
-module is available, then the effect will be used to process the showing
+Shows (un-hides) the element.
+If a valid effect name was specified and the {Fx} module is available, the effect will be used to perform the showing.

     $('some-element').show();